 You need to make an application to become an Australian Citizen.
-The Federal Government Department of Immigration and Border Protection is responsible for Australian Citizenship and processes all applications.
+The Australian Government Department of Home Affairs is responsible for Australian Citizenship and processes all applications.

 How long does the citizenship process take?

 Council is not involved in the processing of applications.
-If you have submitted an application and you would like to check on how it is proceeding, you should contact the Department of Immigration and Border Protection on 131 880.
-The Department will advise you in writing once your application has been approved and will forward your certificate to Council so that a citizenship ceremony can be arranged.
+If you have submitted an application and you would like to check on how it is proceeding, you should contact the Department of Home Affairs on 131 881.
+The Department will advise you in writing once your application has been approved.
+Please contact Council when you have received your written approval so that a citizenship ceremony can be arranged.